kjj6198/fromthetesla/README.md

 - Send to JLCPCB or any other PCB manufacturer
 - Assemble your PCB and demostrate the functionality
 - (optional: learn HDMI signal)

+## 10. How OS talks to hardware

+- Writting a simple driver in linux kernel
+- Be able to modify the kernel